 Apart from this 9% Corporate Tax, there is also VAT which is levied on Sales done in the UAE by Mainland Companies.
 The rate of VAT is 5% on most items.
 However, this is applicable only on Sales done in the Gulf and not on sales done where the clients are based outside of the Gulf area to countries like US, Canada, Europe, Australia etc.

 Setting up an company in a Dubai Freezone is a simple process and you are only required to give the name of the company which you plan to register along with Passports and photos of the directors.
 No other document is required to be submitted for registering a company in Dubai.
-Even a single person can register a company and you dont need 2 persons to register a company.
+Even a single person can register a LLC Company in Dubai and you dont need 2 persons to register a company.